 •Soup’s On: Next was finding an amazing tasting soup.
 Nonalim has created fresh healthy soups that are gluten- and dairy-free as well as being vegan.
 They have eight flavors.
 Since it was the end of the day, I tried the carrot-ginger.
 Normally I don’t care for carrot soup, but this one was spiced perfectly and left a natural, clean taste in my mouth.
 The other flavors that I recommend based on ingredients are the All-Bean Chili, Red Lentil Veggie, and French Onion Soup.

 • Snack On: Next was trying to find a faux “cracker” that had great ingredients and taste.
-I found a company called Doctor in the Kitchen that fit the bill.
-They make Flackers, which are raw flax seed crackers.
+I found a company that make Flackers, which are raw flax seed crackers.
 (Don’t you love the name?)
 I recommend the Sun-Ripened Tomato & Basil, which had the best taste and ingredients.
 I also tried their new product called Super Seed Clusters, which were amazing and worth every bite — stay tuned for their debut this summer.

 • Flavored Olive Oil: And lastly, finding a good tasting extra-virgin olive oil that is unadulterated is a great find.
 Maison Orphee has a new line of organic cold-pressed olive oils from Argentina.
 My favorite was the basil olive oil, which is made from harvested olives that are crushed with fresh basil leaves.
 It comes as a spray for easy use on your veggies or salads.